BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 Your Master Agent account is configured with the following credit limits.

-- Sales Limit
+- **Sales Credit Limit**
+These Sales credit dictates how much (In Nu.) you, or your sub-agents are able to sell before you need to remit the Sales Receipts to our offices.
+You are able to split your total sales limit across your sub-agents as you see fit.
 - Deposit Receipt Limit
 - Prize Payout Limits

-These credit limits dictate how much (In Nu.)
-You are able to sell before you need to remit the Sales Receipts to our offices.)
+These limits are set through your manager and can be increased by leaving a

 # Managing your Prize Payout Float